Tiredness test: Is there a test for feeling tired?

 Vitamin B12 and Folate

-These essential nutrients serve dual purposes by supporting energy production and maintaining proper nerve function.
-People who follow vegetarian diets or have absorption problems may develop weakness and brain fog because of their low vitamin B12 and folate levels.
+These essential nutrients support energy production and nerve function.
+People following vegetarian diets or those with absorption issues may experience weakness and brain fog due to low vitamin B12 or folate levels.

 Vitamin D Levels